 The eight major Integrated Marketing Communication tools are as follows:-

 Advertising refers to any paid form of non-personal promotion of products or services by an identified sponsor.
 The various media used are print (newspapers and magazines), broadcast (radio and television), network (satellite, wireless and telephone), electronic (web page, audio and videotape) and display (billboards, signs and posters).

 The primary advantage of advertising is that it reaches geographically dispersed consumers.
 Consumers generally tend to believe that a heavily advertised brand must offer some ‘good value’ but at the same time, advertising proves to be an expensive form of promotion.

-It is a variety of short-term incentives to encourage trial or purchase of a product or service.
-It may include consumer promotions – focused towards the consumer – such as a distribution of free samples, coupons, offers on purchase of higher quantity, discounts and premiums or trade promotions – focused on retailers – such as display and merchandising allowances, volume discounts, pay for performance incentives and incentives to salespeople.
+It is a variety of short-term incentives to encourage the trial or purchase of a product or service.
+It may include consumer promotions – focused on the consumer – such as a distribution of free samples, coupons, offers on purchase of higher quantity, discounts and premiums or trade promotions – focused on retailers – such as display and merchandising allowances, volume discounts, pay for performance incentives and incentives to salespeople.